mjpolak/sqlservercp/readme.md

 It is dockerized utility that allows to copy database schema and data between two servers SQL Servers

-It doesn not require `sysadmin` permissions, used need to have `GRANT`-ed permission for database `CONTROL`.
+It does not require `sysadmin` permissions, user only need to have `GRANT`-ed permission for database `CONTROL`.

 ## Why not use bacpac, bak?